 The BSN Completion Program teaches registered nurses concepts related to clinical reasoning, critical thinking, cultural sensitivity, evidence-based practice, genetics and genomics, informatics, inter-professional teams, life-long learning, patient-centered care, patient safety, professionalism, quality improvement, and practice across the lifespan.

-Upon completing the BSN degree, nurses will be able to practice as members of the profession and be able to assume the roles of provider, designer, manager, and coordinator of care in a healthcare system of growing complexity.
+Upon completing the BSN degree, nurses can practice as members of the profession and assume the roles of provider, designer, manager, and coordinator of care in a growing complex healthcare system.

-The BSN Degree Completion Program is located on the Stafford campus of the University of Mary Washington, on U.S. 17 North, near Interstate 95.
+The BSN Degree Completion Program is at the University of Mary Washington Stafford Campus, U.S. 17 North, near Interstate 95.
 Classes will be offered in an online/distance-learning hybrid format in eight-week blocks.

-Suggested filing dates to apply to UMW’s BSN program are April 1 for fall, Oct.
-15 for spring, and March 1 for summer.
+Suggested filing dates to apply to UMW’s BSN program are April 1 for fall, October 15 for spring, and March 1 for summer.
 See the BLS program details in the Academic Catalog for in-depth information.
 Apply online using the Application for Undergraduate Degree Completion Programs.

 Look for a letter from the Office of Admissions.
 Once accepted, students are contacted by the director of the BSN Completion Program for advisement and registration.